KrysEWilliams/SimpleNetworkTopologies/docs/index.rst

 Welcome to SimpleNetworkTopologies's documentation!
 ===================================================

+SimpleNetworkTopologies is software for the visualization of different network topologies.
+It will be of use to anyone interested in learning more about network topology!
+Please see the :ref:`user-guide` for information on how to use SimpleNetworkTopologies, or the :ref:`developer-guide` for information on how to contribute!

 How to Use :
 1. Download the executable from this repository using the zip file.
 2. Open the Zip file and allow the program to run.